Allegheny River, Pennsylvania, USA

 Large group camping is available by reservation at Buckaloons Recreational Area.
 Private, but lots of traffic noise.

-Sherman Memorial Lighthouse, located within view of Tionesta Access, was built by it's namesake and is now a museum which contains his history and his collection of nearly 300 lighthouse replicas.
+Sherman Memorial Lighthouse, located within view of Tionesta Access, was built by it's namesake and is now a museum which contains his history and a collection of nearly 300 lighthouse replicas.

 Geocaching, fishing, hiking, hunting, museums.
 Visit the Kinzua Sky Walk to explore the railroad bridge which, before being struck by a tornado, was the world's longest and largest such structure.